-There are two main ways.
+There are two primary methods of reducing your tax burden.
 The first method is available to all homeowners.
-The second depends on whether you meet certain qualifications.
-If you meet those qualifications, you can seek tax relief using both methods.
+The second depends on whether you meet qualifications that are articulated within Florida's tax laws.
+If you meet any of those qualifications, you may seek tax relief using both methods.

-If you believe that the tax appraiser has misjudged the value of your home – or if the taxable value is higher than that of similar homes in your area – you might want to pursue an appeal.
-For more information, read Should You Challenge Your Property Tax Assessment in Florida?, and Procedures for Challenging Your Property Tax Assessment in Florida.
+If you believe that the tax appraiser has misjudged the value of your home, or if the taxable value is higher than that of similar homes in your area, you might want to pursue an appeal.
+The Florida Department of Revenue offers guidance to homeowners seeking to file such an appeal.

 Florida allows for reduced property taxes if the homeowner meets certain requirements.
 The chief programs in Florida are summarized here.

-Contact your local tax appraiser for complete details on these and other Florida exemptions, including any required forms you need to complete and the deadline for filing those forms.
-You can get contact information for the tax appraiser's office in your county from the Florida Department of Revenue.
+Contact your local tax appraiser for complete details on these and other Florida exemptions, including any required forms you need to complete and the deadline for filing.
+For contact information for the tax appraiser's office in your county, see the website of the Florida Department of Revenue.

-Depending on the complexity of your situation, you may want to seek legal help.
+Property taxes are not always straightforward, as you can probably appreciate from this short article.
+Depending on the complexity of your situation, you might want to seek help from a property lawyer.
 To find an experienced real estate lawyer in Florida, check out Nolo's Lawyer Directory.